clnsmth/soso/docs/source/index.rst

 It's worth noting that this `kwargs` approach is not limited to supplying unmappable properties; it can be utilized to override any top-level SOSO property.

 Unmappable properties are listed in the strategy documentation.

+**Other Modifications**

+Any additional modifications can be made to the resulting JSON-LD string before it is used.
+Simply parse the string into a Python dictionary, make the necessary changes, and then convert it back to a JSON-LD string.

 The User Guide
 --------------